 Most of us have a practice within our personal and professional relationships to always allow for the most charitable interpretation of an individual’s words and actions.
 When there is any doubt as to their intent—assume the best.
 Someone turns in a report with erroneous information.
 Is it a lie?
 Is it incompetence?
 Did they believe it to be true, but relied on a faulty source?
 Is it a transposition error that they aren’t even aware of?
 With no evidence to support any of these theories it is best to approach the situation with the most charitable of interpretations.
 However, if the individual has a long and uninterrupted history of presenting faulty information which always results in their personal gain, then it is reasonable to presume that the most charitable interpretation is the one most likely to be wrong.
 Continue reading “Seven Things the Council of Bishops Executive Committee Got Wrong”

 The Church attempts vainly to interject itself as a relevant participant in the solution, but too many of those who are in a position to speak for her have already corrupted her witness.
 Do you think the people do not notice that it is those of you who have refused any correction by the church who now seek to tell others what they must do because the church says so?
 Do you think the people do not notice that it is those of you who have devised clever schemes to discount the plain sense of scripture who now wish to tell them what scripture plainly calls them to do?
 Our Bishops, boards, and agencies have left themselves woeful unprepared to meet a challenge such as this.
+They can offer only disparate statements rooted in ad hoc opinions from a people who are not of one mind.
 It is tragic because I know how sincerely they hurt for the people.
 I believe they greatly desire to bring the healing.
-I trust that they know the way.
+I suspect that some of them remember the way.
 But, they will no more be permitted to bring that message than David could be permitted to build the temple.
 Yet, God has not left us without hope.
 There is a balm, but it must come from the pews and pulpits.

 Return.
 Return to the Church.
 Return to the Eucharist.
 Return to the living God truly present.
 Return in silence, and learn to love.
 Welcome all those who are returning.